 - Yet another unwanted trait is that some Apps can add bookmarks to your browser without telling you, or change your default home page.
 In the example image below, you can see that one app changed my home page from Google to another search site that tries to mimic Google.

 - Now let’s figure out which Apps are responsible for these ads/spam.
-On your Android device launch Google Play and search for the App titled Lookout Ad Network Detector (or install it via this link).
+On your Android device launch Google Play and search for the App titled Mobile Security Lookout (or install it via this link).
 Once installed, launch it from your Applications section.

 - Click the large START SCAN button.